 Srikhola – Further couple of hours' trek from Gurdum will take you to Srikhola.
 This is where the vehicular roads end.
 On the way between Gurdum and Srikhola is another small village of Timbure which has some homestay accommodations.
 From Srikhola you can drive out through Rimbik and Maneybhanjan and back to Darjeeling or Siliguri.

 HUMRO TOURS organizes treks to Sandakphu on a regular basis.
 Our treks are customized as per guest requirements.
 The trek is ideally organized for a group of 6-15 although smaller or larger groups can also be managed.

 Duration: 6 - 11 days.

-Things to carry: Warm clothes, a good pair of sneakers, a rucksack and raincoat is all that you need to carry.
+Things to carry: Warm clothes, a good pair of sneakers, a rucksack and a raincoat are all that you need to carry.
 Everything else is arranged by us.

 Food: The staple diet is rice and chapatti.
 Food is sufficient and decent.
-For groups requiring different foods, such as international travelers, cook and food are carried with the group.
-All our tour are accompanied by highly experienced guides and porters and almost in all cases, the food is carried along with the trek and cooked by trek support team members.
+For groups requiring different foods, such as international travellers, cook and food are carried with the group.
+All our tours are accompanied by highly experienced guides and porters and almost in all cases, the food is carried along with the trek and cooked by trek support team members.